Who was Arius and why is he important?

 Athanasius misrepresents Arius.

-Secondly, most of what we know about Arius are criticisms of Arius in the writings of his enemies – particularly Athanasius and:
+Secondly, most of what we know about Arius are critiques of his theology in the writings of his enemies – particularly Athanasius and that is not reliable:

 The extracts in the writings of Arius’ enemies “are … very far from presenting to us the systematic thought of Arius.”
 (RW, 92)